 Forward Incremental Backup

-- During subsequent backup job sessions, Veeam Backup & Replication copies only VM data blocks that have changed since the last backup job session (full or incremental) and saves these blocks as an incremental backup file in the backup chain.
+- During subsequent backup sessions, Veeam Backup for RHV copies only those data blocks that have changed since the previous backup session, and stores these data blocks to incremental backup files in the backup repository.
+The content of each incremental backup file depends on the content of the full backup file and the preceding incremental backup files in the backup chain.

-- On a day when the synthetic full or active full backup is scheduled, Veeam Backup & Replication creates a full backup file and adds it to the backup chain.
+- On a day when the synthetic full or active full backup is scheduled, Veeam Backup for RHV creates a full backup file and adds it to the backup chain.
 Incremental restore points produced after this full backup file use it as a new starting point.